III and IV Workshops

 The opening of the workshop was led by welcoming speeches of the Director of the TSU Institute for European Studies and Jean Monnet Project Coordinator – Nino Lapiashvili and head of the Bachelor’s and Master’s programmes in European Studies Prof. Daniela Urse.
 The special part of the session was dedicated to the Ukraine War, where Nino Lapiashvili talked about two of IES MA programme students who were staying at the territory of Ukraine and on behalf of the IES expressed full readiness to provide any kind of support together with TSU and partner international donor organizations.

-During the final session of the workshop the participants discussed relevant details of the special publication, contributed to planning the upcoming international conference as well as had individual consultations with quality assurance experts with regard to arranging some important aspects of the Bachelor’s and Master’s programmes.
+During the final session of the workshop the participants discussed relevant details of the special publication, contributed to planning the upcoming international conference as well as had individual consultations with quality assurance experts with regard to arranging some important aspects of the Bachelor’s, Master’s and Doctoral programmes.